Marketing Strategy vs. Sales Strategy

 A successful sales strategy builds upon the work done by the marketing team by homing in on specific prospects who are most likely to buy.
 This is usually true unless the sales team drives a significant percentage of its own opportunities.
 Direct sales organizations are busy following leads, making discovery calls, qualifying prospects, pitching the product or service, building relationships, and converting prospects to customers.

-Marketing and sales strategies work in tandem to connect with customers and grow the business.
+Sales and marketing strategies work in tandem to connect with customers and grow the business.

 Otherwise, you risk failing to engage with people at critical points in the customer journey.
 This is why aligning these two strategies is so important — whether it is for a booming tech company or something as simple as a childhood lemonade stand.